-Select the desired one and click Edit.
+Select the desired one and click "Edit the selected connection" icon.

 3. Click the IPv4 Settings tab.

 - 4. In the Method field, select one of the following options: - Automatic (DHCP): The DHCP server automatically assigns an IPv4 address.
 This is the default. - Automatic (DHCP) addresses only: The DHCP server automatically assigns the IP address only.
 DNS comes from manual input. - Manual: This option configures static addressing.
 Click Add to specify at least one IPv4 address, netmask and gateway. - Disabled: IPv4 networking is disabled.